 Just a few steps;

 - An on-site engineer can provide drawings or photos of the part.

 - The part can be designed anywhere in the world where the designing skill available.

-- Since there is no need of special skills for production, a 3D printing manufacture close to the plant can supply the product reducing time and logistics cost significantly.
+- Since there is no need for special skills for production, a 3D printing manufacture close to the plant can supply the product reducing time and logistics cost significantly.

-Following case study clearly demonstrate how these steps linked together in real world application.
+The following case study clearly demonstrates how these steps linked together in a real-world application.